mastaehe/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 ### Build

-* **Bonsai Command Line Interface (CLI):** is a command line tool that enables you to configure and control the Bonsai Artificial Intelligence (AI) Engine.
+* **Bonsai Command Line Interface (CLI):** is a command line tool that enables you to configure and control The Bonsai Artificial Intelligence (AI) Engine.
 This is an alternative to using the Web Interface and is not covered in this guide.
 See how to [Run the Platform Locally][7] if you prefer CLI development.
-* **Web Interface:** is the browser-based tool found at [beta.bons.ai][3] for creating and analyzing BRAINs stored in the Bonsai AI Engine.
+* **Web Interface:** is the browser-based tool found at [beta.bons.ai][3] for creating and analyzing BRAINs stored in The Bonsai AI Engine.
 You can also visualize the BRAIN's training on this page.
 This is what we will use for this Quick Start guide because you can get up and running on the Bonsai Platform in just a few clicks!
 * **Simulators:** are often a complex interactive virtual environment.
 For this project, you'll